brson/stdx/README.md

-As of now, the only validation `stdx` provides is that the exact versions of the `stdx` crates resolve correctly by Cargo, and that they build on Linux.
+As of now, the only validation `stdx` provides is that the exact versions of the `stdx` crates resolve correctly by Cargo, and that they build on Linux and Windows.
 That is already beneficial by uncovering problematic combinations and incorrect semver specifications.
-Here are some other assurances that `stdx` will enable:
+Here are some other assurances that `stdx` will
+enable:

 * Additional integration test cases between the `stdx` crates
 * Testing of all `stdx` crates' own test suites using the `stdx` version lock